Federal Motor Truck Company: History

 The company was founded in 1910 as the Bailey Motor Truck Company but was later renamed to Federal.
 The company then opened a factory in Leavitt Street, near Southwest Detroit.
 During the prosperous time of the company, around 700 people worked there, producing as many as 3,500 trucks annually.
 The main competitor of the company was Diamond T. The main providers of engines for the company were Continental, Waukesha, and Hercules.
 In 1935, Federal sold 2190 units and in 1936 it increased to 2930 trucks.
 In 1938, Federal sold 1370 units and in 1939 it increased to 1837 trucks.

-The company later produced some delivery trucks with Willys-Knight engines, and these were marketed under the Federal Knight brand.
+From 1924 to 1927, the company produced some delivery trucks with Willys-Knight engines, and these were marketed under the Federal Knight brand.
 Despite being an independent manufacturer, the company produced its own cabs in both standard and deluxe versions.
 In 1942, the company bought the Stewart Motor Company.
 After the war, the company enjoyed high sales and was bought by Fawick, although it was soon discovered that the new buyers knew nothing about manufacturing complete trucks, and the company was sold to NAPCO, which closed down the company's factory in Detroit and transferred the trucks' tooling to their own factories in Minneapolis.

 Due to economic problems and the uncertainty of the future of the Federal brand, NAPCO retired the brand in 1959, with all operations ceasing in 1960.